jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-bios-clonezilla/configure-windows11.md

 ## Device drivers
 === "Step1"
     For a "Fujitsu Esprimo E900", some hardware is not yet properly recognized.
+Specifics vary from computer to computer.

     <img src="../device-manager.png" width="320" height="180"/>